How To Use A Checkbox In Excel

 You can insert multiple checkboxes, to make your spreadsheets more interactive.

-An Excel form control tick box is easier in some instances, to use than ActiveX controls.
+An Excel form control tick box is easier, in some instances, to use than ActiveX controls.

 The reason being that you don’t need to use VBA with form controls.

-We have been running Excel courses for over 20 years and this is one topic people always find useful!
+We have been running Excel training courses for over 20 years and this is one topic people always find useful!

 What is a Checkbox?